MEDICALLY CHALLENGING CASE

 Medically Challenging Case Acceptance

-If the abstract is accepted for presentation at the 2018 ACAAI Annual Meeting, the submitting author will be notified via email in early September.
+If the abstract is accepted for presentation at the 2019 ACAAI Annual Meeting, the submitting author will be notified via email in early September.
 Only the submitting author will be notified of abstract programming.
 Please make sure all contact information is accurate.
-The notification will include the date, time and location of the persentation session.
+The notification will include the scheduled date, time and location of the presentation.

-For your convenience, all accepted posters for the 2018 ACAAI Annual Meeting will be displayed electronically.
+For your convenience, all accepted posters for the 2019 ACAAI Annual Meeting will be displayed electronically.
 Complete details regarding the electronic posters will be sent to the submitting author of accepted abstracts in early September.
-Abstracts scheduled for presentation will be grouped by topic, numbered and listed in the program and published in the Annals abstract supplement.
+Abstracts scheduled for presentation will be grouped by topic, numbered and listed in the program and published in the ACAAI'S official journal, the Annals of Allergy, Asthma and Immunology abstract supplement.
 The decision of the ACAAI Abstract Review Subcommittee regarding acceptance and presentation of abstracts is final.